Biden promises Ukraine 'advanced air defense systems' after Russian missile strikes – KION546

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Kevin Liptak, Anna Chernova, Jo Shelley, Victoria Butenko and Kylie Atwood
+CNN’s Sam Fossum, Kevin Liptak, Anna Chernova, Jo Shelley, Victoria Butenko and Kylie Atwood